meanthemes/meanMenu/README.md

 A menu system for responsive designs, media query independent.

-Just include the jQuery library (http://jquery.com)
+Just include the jQuery library (http://jquery.com) **- Please note only 1.8.3 and below works as there have been major changes in the latest jQuery release.**

 Then this file (jquery.meanmenu.js)